anderspitman/blog/content/post/2018-04-04-static-react-rust-webapp.markdown

 url: /2018/04/04/static-react-rust-webapp/
 ---

-You think your site made with the [latest fancy static site generator](https://www.staticgen.com/) is static?
-I'll show you what static is.

 This tutorial will cover the basics of creating a minimal React app which can be deployed as a statically-linked Rust binary.
 What this accomplishes is having all of your code, including HTML, JavaScript, CSS, and Rust, packaged